Pennsylvania special House election pits Conor Lamb against Rick Saccone

-Polls have opened in Pennsylvania, kicking off the first special election of 2018.
+Conor Lamb has declared victory in Pennsylvania’s special House election, but the race is still too close to call.

+Lamb, a Democrat, leads Republican Rick Saccone by fewer than 900 votes with 99 percent of precincts reporting.
+Absentee ballots are still being counted, and the race could be determined by a recount.

-Republican Rick Saccone and Democrat Conor Lamb are battling for the congressional seat in what has been a tight race.
-Democrats are hoping to stir up enough enthusiasm in the special election – especially among union members – to increase voter turnout and change the party representing a district that has recently been red.
+Democrats had hoped to stir up enough enthusiasm in the special election – especially among union members – to increase voter turnout and change the party representing a district that has recently been red.

 “The one fact that has remained the same this year – whether Democrats have won or lost [recent special elections] – is Democrats are doing better in terms of turnout and enthusiasm,” Kevan Yenerall, a social sciences professor at Clarion University, told Fox News.